hrittik777/laconiql-server/README.md

 # laconiql-server
-A ready-to-use minimalistic server powered by NodeJS and GraphQL
+LaconiQL is a ready-to-use minimalistic NodeJS and GraphQL server powered by Apollo-Server and Prisma with PostgreSQL.